Xitoring/xitogent/README.md

 ## Installing Python

 As we said before, Xitogent is a Python-Based tool so if you want to use the non-binary version you need to have Python installed first.
-Xitogent is based on Python 2.7 so it's a better choice to install but Python 3.6 and 3.8 are supported if you have them already installed.
+As of version 1.0.0, Xitogent will require python 3.6 and higher.

 ### On CentOS 7 and later

-    yum install python2 python2-pip
+    yum install python3 python3-pip

 ### On Ubuntu 20.04

-    apt install python2 python2-pip
+    apt install python3 python3-pip

 ## Install Python libraries

-There are 2 main Python dependencies that Xitogent needs to run, **requests** and **psutil**. you can easily install them using **pip**.
+There are 3 main Python dependencies that Xitogent needs to run, **requests**, **psutil**, and **localStoragePy**. you can easily install them using **pip**.

     pip install requests
     pip install psutil
+    pip install localStoragePy

 ### Creating config file